Grey mould (botrytis) in greenhouse tomato crops

 To improve ventilation:

-- heat the greenhouse at night to reduce humidity (when heated, air absorbs moisture)
+- heat the greenhouse at night to reduce condensation (when heated, air absorbs moisture)

 - maintain low humidity at night with a cycle of heating and cooling (plant transpiration where water vapour is released at night causes humidity levels to rise in greenhouses)